cfpb/development/guides/start-here.md

 - [ ] Code is covered by tests and those tests pass locally
 - [ ] New features work in browsers listed in our [browser checklist](/tools/browser-checklist.md)
 - [ ] New features are usable without JavaScript enabled
-- [ ] New features use [Capital Framework](https://cfpb.github.io/capital-framework/) components when applicable
+- [ ] New features use the [CFPB design system](https://github.com/cfpb/design-system) components when applicable
 - [ ] When a feature is nearing completion, perform an accessibility audit on the respective page(s).
 Report issues and make a plan made for fixing critical bugs before release

 ## 3. Merging code